sam7r/GERRM-Boilerplate/README.md

 # MERN Developer Boilerplate

 ### Project aim
-This boilerplate is meant to be as loose and basic a startup package as possible promoting modularization, creating a good starting point that can be changed and built upon, whilst using as many development / production environment enhancing tools.
+This boilerplate is meant to be as loose and as basic a startup package as possible, promoting modularization, creating a good starting point that can be changed and built upon, whilst using as many development / production environment enhancing tools.

 ## Tools used